EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 (tensorflow1) C:\> set PYTHONPATH=C:\tensorflow1\models;C:\tensorflow1\models\research;C:\tensorflow1\models\research\slim
 (tensorflow1) C:\> set PATH=%PATH%;%PYTHONPATH%
 ```
+**Note: Every time the "tensorflow1" virtual environment is exited, the PATH and PYTHONPATH variables are reset and need to be set up again.**

 #### 2f.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
 Unfortunately, the short protoc compilation command posted on TensorFlow’s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
 Every  .proto file in the \object_detection\protos directory must be called out individually by the command.